Runaways (TV series): Release

 Runaways premiered its first three episodes on Hulu in the United States on November 21, 2017, with the first season consisting of 10 episodes, and concluding on January 9, 2018.
 The series aired on Showcase in Canada, premiering on November 22, and aired on Syfy in the United Kingdom premiering on April 18, 2018.
 The premiere episode made its broadcast debut in the United States on Freeform on August 2, 2018, following the airing of the first-season finale of Cloak & Dagger; the airing is part of Freeform's ongoing marketing partnership with Hulu.
 The first season was also made available on Disney+ when it launched on November 12, 2019.
 The second season, consisting of 13 episodes, was released in its entirety on December 21, 2018.
 The third season was released on December 13, 2019, and became available on Disney+, along with season two, on January 10, 2020.

 Runaways was removed from Hulu and Disney+ globally on May 26, 2023, as part of Disney's cost-cutting measures.
 The series was still available to purchase or rent through video on demand services.
 In May 2024, Runaways was acquired by the CW, making it available to watch through its platform.
+In February 2026, it became available on Tubi.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported an 86% approval rating for the first season, based on 84 reviews, with an average rating of 7.8/10.
+The review aggregator website Rotten Tomatoes reported an 85% approval rating for the first season, based on 82 reviews, with an average rating of 7.8/10.
 The website's consensus reads, "Earnest, fun, and more balanced than its source material, Runaways finds strong footing in an over-saturated genre."
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 22 critics, indicating "generally favorable reviews".

 Reviewing the first two episodes of the series, Joseph Schmidt of ComicBook.com praised the show for its faithfulness to the comics, but also for some of the changes it made, appreciating the increased focus on the parents.
 He thought the cast portraying the Runaways was "pretty spot on", but "many of the parents are scene stealers", highlighting the performances of Marsters, Wersching, and Pardue.

-The second season has an approval rating of 88% on Rotten Tomatoes, based on 24 reviews, with an average rating of 6.6/10.
+The second season has an approval rating of 84% on Rotten Tomatoes, based on 25 reviews, with an average rating of 6.6/10.
 The website's critical consensus states, "Runaways hits the ground running in its sophomore season, but though it deepens the connections between its expansive cast, formulaic stories and an over-dependence on plot devices holds it back from fully maturing into a compelling character study."

 The third season has an approval rating of 83% on Rotten Tomatoes, based on 12 reviews, with an average rating of 7.9/10.
 The website's critical consensus states, "By focusing on its strong ensemble and the character moments fans have come to love, Runaways ends its three season run on an exciting–and surprisingly introspective–high note."